eProsima/Micro-XRCE-DDS-docs/docs/agent.rst

 The *FastMiddleware* uses *eProsima Fast RTPS*, a C++ implementation of the RTPS (Real Time Publish Subscribe) protocol.
 This middleware allows *Client* to produce and consume data in the DDS Global Data Space, and consequently in the ROS 2 system.
 In that case, the *Agent* has the default behaviour as described in the DDS-XRCE standard, that is, for each DDS-XRCE entity a DDS proxy entity is created, and the writing/reading action produces a publishing/subscribing operation in the DDS world.

+FastDDSMiddleware
+^^^^^^^^^^^^^^

+The *FastDDSMiddleware* uses *eProsima Fast DDS*, a C++ implementation of the DDS standard.
+This middleware allows *Client* to produce and consume data in the DDS Global Data Space, and consequently in the ROS 2 system.
+As in the previous case, for each DDS-XRCE entity a DDS proxy entity is created, and the writing/reading action produces a publishing/subscribing operation in the DDS world (as described in the DDS-XRCE standard).

 .. _ced_middleware_label: